EMDR Therapy

 What is EMDR?

-EMDR therapy helps your brain and body process what has felt stuck, so old experiences no longer carry the same emotional charge.
-At Liminal Psych, I offer EMDR therapy in Charlotte, NC for women navigating trauma, anxiety, relational wounds, shame, and persistent patterns that feel hard to change through insight alone.
+EMDR therapy activates your brain’s natural information processing network and allows it to finish processing what has felt stuck, so past experiences no longer carry the same emotional charge.
+Liminal Psychotherapy offers EMDR in Charlotte, NC for women navigating trauma, anxiety, relational wounds, shame, and persistent patterns that feel hard to change through insight alone.

 EMDR can be especially helpful when you understand your patterns intellectually but still feel activated, shut down, or pulled into the same cycles.
-Sessions are paced carefully and tailored to your nervous system.
-I often integrate EMDR with parts work (IFS), attachment-based therapy, and somatic support to create a safer, more complete healing process.
-In-person EMDR sessions are available in Charlotte, with virtual therapy across North Carolina.
+Sessions are paced carefully and tailored to your unique nervous system.
+I often integrate EMDR with parts work (IFS), attachment-based therapy, and somatic support to create a safe and integrated process.

 EMDR Therapy